by Sarah Brownstein

 A light escaped from somewhere behind her and highlighted the ark.
 Before she could get up to check it out laughter surrounded her.
 The walls and ceiling seemed to be closing in and every breath that Rose took got caught in the back of her throat.
 The laugh seemed so recognizable, yet foreign.
-It was awkward, high pitched, and hysterical.
+It was awkward, high-pitched, and hysterical.
 A large screen was being lowered from the ceiling.
 A video of Rose laughing before blowing out the candles on her eighth birthday started to play.
-After that there was the day of her birth, followed by what seemed to be every important and sentimental moment of her life.
+After that, there was the day of her birth, followed by what seemed to be every important and sentimental moment of her life.
 The time her father taught her how to ride a bike.
-Rose remembered how proud he was when she was finally comfortable with him letting go of the handle bars.
+Rose remembered how proud he was when she was finally comfortable with him letting go of the handlebars.
 When she broke her elbow after getting knocked down by a six-foot wave.
 Her mother had a fit when she saw Rose’s arm bent the wrong way.
 Her first kiss with Bill Jackson under the bleachers when she was 12.
 The day she received her acceptance letter to

 Yale.
 She was going to follow in her mother’s footsteps and become a lawyer.
 Suddenly the screen went black.
 The silence sounded like a million children screaming.
-Rose’s chest felt like cicadas had burrowed there way inside and were feasting.
+Rose’s chest felt like cicadas had burrowed their way inside and were feasting.
 She couldn’t feel herself breathe.
 The dark screen mocked her.
 It knew something Rose wasn’t aware of yet.
 She was a fish drowning in water.

 Another video began to play.
 Rose saw herself in the same outfit that she had on now, but crisper somehow.
 She smiled, getting ready to leave for prom.
 She got in her yellow 1999 Honda CR-V and pulled out onto the busy road.
 She sang along to the Spin Doctors’ 1991 hit, Two Princes.
 She remembered all of this happening, but something didn’t feel right.
 A black Toyota Camry, going 20 miles over the speed limit, came shooting toward her.
 The Toyota did not slow down or merge into the right lane as his light turned yellow.
 Rose happily waited for her light to turn green so she could turn the corner.
 She closed her eyes, trying to remember what happened after she made the turn.
 Her eyes shot open when she heard the bang.
 Rose’s car was flipped over on the side of the road, smoking furiously.
 The other driver shot off, not even checking to see if she was okay.
 The paramedics arrived.
 The police.
 They pulled her body out of the car.
 She looked distorted and wrong.
 Her facial features pushed in.